jreighley/c960/README.md

 ## Usage

 thus far -- lein run
-It will give you a list of Chess peices in order from 1-8
+It will give you a list of Chess pieces in order from 1-8

 ## License